 There are different immigration options through which an individual can apply to live in the United States.
 From the information you provided, It cannot be determined if any of the options would be applicable to you.

 I would suggest speaking with an immigration attorney, explain the...Read more »

-As long as the principal (the person who created the Health Care Power of Attorney "HCPOA") is mentally competent, and is not currently incapacitated as is defined in the document, they are free to execute a new HCPOA, and name a new Agent to act for them in the event of their incapacity, at any...Read more »
+As long as the principal (the person who created the Health Care Power of Attorney "HCPOA") is mentally competent, and is not currently incapacitated as is defined in the document, they are free to execute a new HCPOA, and name a new Agent to act for them in the event of their incapacity,...Read more »

 If your Mom is married to the person in question, the community spouse can remain in the home, while the other spouse (called the institutionalized spouse) applies for Medicaid.
 This would allow the community spouse to continue living in the house until their death, after which the State of...Read more »

 The old Will was likely revoked when they executed the new Will.
 You can only have one Will at a time, so when you execute a new Will you usually include specific language revoking the old Will.
 The other way to revoke a Will is by physically destroying it.
 It is possible your parents shredded or...Read more »